The Grand Knockout Tournament: Aftermath

 Immediately after the event, Prince Edward asked the assembled journalists, "Well, what did you think?"
-The journalists, unbeknownst to Prince Edward, hadn't seen the event properly as they had been kept confined in the press tent, separate from the celebrities and members of the royal family who had taken part, and were underwhelmed and unhappy at such an arrangement.
+The journalists, unbeknownst to Prince Edward, had not seen the event properly, as they had been kept confined in the press tent, separate from the celebrities and members of the royal family who had taken part, and were underwhelmed and unhappy at such an arrangement.
 They responded with nervous laughter and Prince Edward stormed out of the press conference, sarcastically thanking the journalists for their enthusiasm.

 Reportedly the Queen disapproved of the event and all of her courtiers had advised against it.
 Neither she, the Duke of Edinburgh nor the Prince and Princess of Wales agreed to take part, but Edward persevered and the project went to completion.
 Nonetheless, the event drew an audience of 18 million domestically, making it the fourth most-watched programme of the year.
-It was later watched by 400 million viewers worldwide and raised over £1.5 million for the respective charities.
+It was later watched by 400 million viewers worldwide and raised more than £1.5 million for the respective charities.

+In a 2023 retrospective, game show writer Ian Weaver argued that, while the show was unremarkable, it had been unfairly maligned at the time and in popular memory.